arcade2d

 position: Point

-The object's position in world space, in pixels.
+The object's position relative to its WorldObject.parent, in pixels — or in world space when the object has no parent.
 Constructed fresh from the value passed to the constructor so external mutations of that input cannot leak in; the Point exposed here is mutable and intended to be written by controllers / physics / movement code (host.position.x += dx).
+For the absolute, ancestry-composed position, read WorldObject.worldPosition.

 #